asolove/asolove.github.io/_posts/2024-03-13-javascript-runtimes.markdown

 ![Graph showing trend line of JS implementations over time.
 2009: 1, 2018: 2, 2019: 3.
 Suggests all 24 runtimes will exist by 2029.](/img/js-runtimes-trend.png)

 ---

+## If you got this far

+You might like some of my more serious writing for JavaScript people:

+- [Pure UI Control](https://asolove.medium.com/pure-ui-control-ac8d1be97a8d): an essay about how and why to work in state machines for UI.
+- [Synchronizable abstractions for understandable concurrency](https://asolove.medium.com/synchronizable-abstractions-for-understandable-concurrency-64ae57cd61d1): an explanation of the Concurrent ML primitives for UI programming.

+---

+## Errata

+- Thanks to A. Gupta for correcting several mistakes with regard to names that I had claimed were not usable but which did in fact have good branding potential.

 <small>So help me, do not send me emails about this post.
 I do not want to know your thoughts.
 If you have corrections, please file them directly to the HN comments section.</small>